-If you visit your own state’s website and find that it’s not up to your standards, consider writing your state legislators to urge them to make it quick and easy to find information about licensed long term care providers and their backgrounds.
+If you visit your own state’s website and find that it’s not up to your standards, consider writing to your state legislators.
+Urge them to make it quick and easy to find information about licensed long-term care providers and their backgrounds.

 #11 – #20